Logo of the The Poor Swiss

 5/5

-Typically, the best criteria to distinguish between two Robo-advisors is the price.
+Typically, the best criterion to distinguish between two robo-advisors is the price.
 To maximize your returns, you want to minimize your fees.
 So, it is essential to analyze the fees of Finpension Invest in detail.

 On top of the 0.39%, you will need to pay the TER of the funds.
 On average, this will range from 0.08% to 0.10%.